Accounting & Assurance

 How we approach international ownership structuring and compliance

-We start with a diagnostic of your corporate footprint: legal entities, value flows, related-party arrangements, tax residency and permanent establishment risks, and reporting obligations (for example, FinCEN BOI / Corporate Transparency Act, FATCA, BEPS-related rules, and transparency regimes).
+We start with a diagnostic of your corporate footprint: legal entities, value flows, related-party arrangements, tax residency and permanent establishment risks, and reporting obligations (for example, FinCEN BOI reporting / corporate transparency act compliance, FATCA, BEPS-related rules, and transparency regimes).

 On that foundation, we design an ownership architecture aligned with the business—holding company, operating subsidiaries, branches, or joint ventures—together with governance rules, intercompany agreements developed along with your legal advisors or ours, and a country-by-country compliance calendar.